okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/ApiTokenApi.md

 # **GetApiToken**
 > ApiToken GetApiToken (string apiTokenId)

-Get the Metadata for an API Token
+Retrieve an API Token's Metadata

 Get the metadata for an active API token by id.